comp-physics/.github/profile/README.md

-## Welcome to the Computational Physics Group @ GT Github page! 👋
+## Welcome to the Computational Physics Group @ GT! 👋

 * 🏫 We are located in the [CSE school](https://cse.gatech.edu) of the Georgia Tech College of Computing
 * 🙋 [Prof. Spencer Bryngelson](https://cse.gatech.edu/people/spencer-bryngelson) is the group PI, though the students do much of the work!